Designeux/Designeux/README.md

 - 👋 Hi, I’m @Designeux
-- 👀 I’m interested in UI/Visual Design, Product Design, UX Design/Research, Technical Writing
+- 👀 I’m interested in UI/Visual Design, Product Design, UX Design/Research Frontend Development and Technical Writing

 - 💞️ I’m looking to collaborate on UI Projects
 - 📫 How to reach me: